Petrox/ping_driver/README.md

 # ping_driver

-Drivers to interface Blue Robotics's Ping Device with Ohio State's Underwater Robotics Team's software systems
+This repository holds drivers to interface Ohio State's Underwater Robotics Team's Systems with the Blue Robotics Ping device.